mikegagnon/linked-lists/README.md

  - Linked Lists
  - Visualization
 - [Lecture 3.
 Tips for developing recursive functions](#lec3)
  - Tip 1.
-Document function
+Document the function
  - Tip 2.
 Base case and recursive case
  - Tip 3.
 Make progress every step of the way
  - Tip 4.
 Assume correctness
- - Tip 5: Carefully analyze corner cases
+ - Tip 5: Analyze the corner cases
 - [Lecture 4. `prepend(...)`](#lec4)
  - Analyzing the performance of `append(...)`
  - Analyzing the performance of `prepend(...)`